 Early Life

-Laurent Dassault was born on July 7, 1953, in Neuilly-sur-Seine, France.
-He is the son of Serge Dassault, a prominent businessman and politician, and Nicole Dassault.
+Laurent Dassault was born on July 7, 1953, in Neuilly-sur-Seine, France, to Serge Dassault, a prominent industrialist, and Nicole Dassault.
 His grandfather, Marcel Dassault, founded the Dassault Group.
-Laurent received a prestigious education, attending the École Supérieure Libre des Sciences Commerciales Appliquées (ESLSCA) and earning a business law degree from Paris II-Assas University.
+Laurent was educated at the École Supérieure Libre des Sciences Commerciales Appliquées (ESLSCA) and the Université Panthéon-Assas (Paris II).
+He also served in the French Air Force.

 Rise to Success